Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Discussion

+Finally, the criterion is applied to two observed systems, K2-223 and K2-229, with a hypothetical companion of $1 M_J$ and an inclination of $85^{\circ}$ with respect to the first planet in the system.
+As shown in Figure~\ref{fig:application}, the simulation results are consistent with our analytical stability criterion.
+The agreement suggests that the methodology outlined here (i.e., the analytical criterion) can be applied to a wide range of systems to constrain the configuration of possible companions, such as stars or planets.

+\acknowledgments We thank the anonymous referee for their comments.
+We also thank Dan Fabrycky for useful suggestions.
 L.W and S.N acknowledge the support from the Cross-Disciplinary Scholars in Science and Technology (CSST) program of University of California, Los Angeles.
 T.F and S.N. acknowledge partial support from the NSF through grant No. AST-1739160.
 S.N. thanks Howard and Astrid Preston for their generous support.